vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 * Try to take a break/rest at every 3 MEWs or less, of at least 30 minutes.
 Make sure to drink water.
 If it's hot, make sure to take a break in the shade.

+### Limits (more complex version)

+The following is a more complex calculation of limits, that also assigns MEWs to other activities.

+Some of these other activities included:

+* Masked seating = 1 MEW/hour (think of being in an airport)

+* Standing in a home situation, with light movement (washing dishes, cleaning, etc.) = 0.5 MEWs/hour.
+Home situations offer the flexibility of taking breaks if tired, as well as more freedom in terms of posture and movement direction.

+* Unmasked standing in a constrained outdoor situation = 1 MEW/hour.
+Examples here include standing in line, or standing in a "standup"-like work discussion.
+Here, I have less flexibility to move around as I please, and can't take breaks from standing.

+* Masked standing in a constrained outdoor situation = 1.5 MEWs/hour.
+This includes, for instance, standing in line at an airport or grocery store.

+* Talking (lecture/presentation) = 1 MEW/hour.
+For group meetings
+  where I am taking only some percentage of what I would talk in a lecture/presentation, I should adjust downward accordingly.

+Based on this additional information, I have the following limits:

+* 6 MEWs for every pre-meal / between meals / after all meals period

+* 10 MEWs for the whole day

+### Reworked example for a tyical day with the complex limits

+Here's a bit of a reworked example for a typical day.
+Let's say that in a day, I have these activities:

+* 2 miles of jogging+walking (worst-case all 2 miles being jogged): total 4 MEWs

+* About 2 hours standing in a home situation with light movement (washing dishes, house stuff, etc.): 1 MEW

+* 30 minutes of talking (about 50% in a 1-hour virtual meeting): 0.5
+  MEWs

+* Trip for grocery shopping: 3 miles walking, plus 15 minutes in store (let's say the line is quite long) wearing a mask: 3.375 MEWs

+The total is 8.875 MEWs, which is comfortably below the limit of 10 MEWs.
+Moerover, as long as we don't do the first and last one in the same period, we should be fine in terms of overall exertion within each period.

+### Worked example of a flight

+In contrast, let's say I am taking a domestic flight that is 2 hours long.
+Let's say these are the estimates:

+* 3 hours standing with mask including 1 hour each in the journey to and from, and 1 hour in the airport: 4.5 MEWs

+* 3 hours being seated with mask including 2 hours in the flight and 1 hour in the airport: 3 MEWs

+* About 1 mile total of walking (combining journeys to and from): 1 MEW

+As we can see, this alone totals to 8.5 MEWs.
+As it is normal to spend 1-1.5 MEWs in normal daily activity (prior to departure or after arrival) this means that the flight + associated activity alone is enough to use up my MEWs.

+That means that days where I have flights are days where the flight and associated travel alone exhausts my MEWs, so that I need to keep all additional MEWs to a minimum as much as possible.
+In fact, given the potential for things to go wrong and end up using even more MEWs, it is best to be well-rested and conserve MEWs.
+Which brings us to the next topic.

+### MEWs across days

+In some cases (such as travel, urgent things that need to be done, etc.) I might have a day where my MEW expenditure is above the threshold of 10.
+If I can anticipate this in advance, I may be able to adjust both the preceding and following days; if it happens suddenly, I may still be able to adjust the following days.
+Here is some general
+guidance:

+* If I am undergoing an unusual situation such as travel, where even the ordinary "everything goes well" case involves an expenditure over 8 MEWs, I should skip exercise and target a total of less than 5 MEWs the previous day.

+* If I end up spending over 10 MEWs on any given day, I should target for the next day to be sufficiently low in MEWs so that the average of the two days is still less than 9 MEWs.

 ## Sun and heat exposure